BA, MA, PhD, FHEA

 Supervision

-I am open to supervising projects on: the Black Radical Tradition; histories of protest, especially in the twentieth century US; African diasporic culture; internationalism.
+I am open to supervising projects on: Black radicalism; histories of protest, especially in the twentieth century US; the intellectual history of Marxism; literatures of the African diaspora; the history of hip-hop; internationalism.